Jasminesaur/jasmine-nguyen/README.md

 # jasmine-nguyen
-This is Jasmine Nguyen's Midterm Assign for INF 133.
+This is Jasmine Nguyen's Midterm Assignment for INF 133.